veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 Because some aspects of TrueType glyph selection are dependent on the viewer implementation or the operating system, PDF files that use TrueType fonts should follow certain guidelines to ensure predictable behavior across all viewer applications.

 This requirement makes normative the suggested guidelines described in PDF 1.4 Reference 5.5.5.

 A Font is called non-symbolc, if its character set is the Adobe standard Latin character set (or a subset of it) and it uses the standard names for those characters.
 The characters in this character set are given in PDF 1.4 Reference, Section D.1, "Latin Character Set and Encodings."

 * Object type: `PDTrueTypeFont`
 * Test condition: `isSymbolic == true || (Encoding == "MacRomanEncoding" || Encoding == "WinAnsiEncoding")`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * ISO19005-1:2005/Cor.2:2011, 6.3.7
   * PDF 1.4 Reference, 5.5.5.
   * PDF 1.4 Reference, Section D.1, "Latin Character Set and Encodings."

-## Rule 6.3.7-2
+## Rule <a name="6.3.7-2"></a>$

 ### Requirement